Pre-submission Requirements

 Submit your Disquisition Approval Page (Copy 1) to the Graduate School.
 This must include the signatures of all your committee members and your department chair.

-Note: This is NOT the copy that you include in your final disquisition, which is named Copy 2.
+Note: Do NOT include Copy 1 in your disquisition; only include Copy 2.
 For more information, see the Disquisition Approval page section of this guide.

 - Pay the disquisition processing fee.

-- If the disquisition is submitted for review before these steps are completed, your review will be put on hold until your pre-submission requirements have been met.
+If you submit your disquisition to the Disquisition Coordinator for review before these steps are completed, your disquisition will not be queued until all requirements have been met.

 Research Compliance